rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 Arcana uses [`hecs`] as ECS and rolls its own simplistic `System` trait to define and run systems, once per frame or with fixed steps.

-[`rapier`] physics is integrated for 2D case, but system is kept opt-in.
+[`rapier`] physics is integrated for 2D cases, but system is kept opt-in.

 Stay tuned for updates.